The Lord’s Prayer

 “Give us this day our daily bread.”

 Our spiritual and material needs are met by the Lord.
 He watches over and cares for us in all matters.
 As Jesus said in the introductory verse, ” Your Father knows what things you have need of before you ask.”
-All the Lord provides for us comes by way of and because of the great sacrifice of the Lord on the cross.
+All the Lord provides for us comes by way of, and because of, the great sacrifice of the Lord on the cross.

 “And forgive us our debts, as we forgive our debtors.”

-The Father is a just God and will not forgive sin without the sin penalty being paid.
+The Father is a just God and cannot forgive sin without the sin penalty being paid.
 A sinless substitute needed to be found to pay the price.
 The only One qualified to do this was the incarnate God/Man Jesus Christ.
 He paid the price for our sin that we might be forgiven.
 John the Baptist said this of Him, “Behold the Lamb of God which takes away the sin of the world.”
 The Lord has forgiven us much.
 Because we have been forgiven much; the Lord requires that we extend forgiveness to others.

 “And lead us not into temptation, but deliver us from evil.”